 God’s best is worth waiting for, and while you’re waiting, you’re also becoming!
 Becoming the right woman for the man of your dreams is not passive and it doesn’t happen on its own.

 Allow God to search your heart and reveal areas that need to be healed.
-Allow Him to uproot lies and renew your mind according to His Truth.
-This became my prayer: “Search me, O God, and know my heart!
+He can uproot lies and renew your mind according to His Truth.
+This became my prayer.
+“Search me, O God, and know my heart!
 Try me and know my thoughts!
 And see if there be any grievous way in me, and lead me in the way everlasting” (Psalm 139:23-24).

 Believe that you are worthy of His very best.
 You are.
 The more you believe this and step into your true identity and wholeness in Him, the more prepared you will be to steward the next relationship with wisdom.

 Hold on to the promise that His best is for you, and then it will come.

 Which of the beautiful truths Elizabeth shared in this article did your heart need to hear today as you navigate the rocky world of dating as a single mom?

 15 SIMPLE WAYS TO ADD JOY TO YOUR DAY IN LESS THAN AN HOUR

 Need a little extra joy in your day?

 Our team has put together this FREE printable for our readers to help you infuse joy into your life quickly.
 Enter your name and email below and we’ll send this fun printable right over!